mutablelogic/go-client/README.md

 Similarly, if you return any other error the stream will be closed and the error returned.

 Usually, you would pair this option with `OptNoTimeout` to prevent the request from timing out.

+## JSON Streaming Responses

+The client decodes JSON streaming responses by passing a callback function to the `OptJsonStreamCallback()` option.
+The callback with signature `func(any) error` is called for each JSON object in the stream, where the argument is the same type as the object in the request.

+You can return an error from the callback to stop the stream and return the error, or return `io.EOF` to stop the stream immediately and return success.